titu1994/Fast-Neural-Style/README.md

 # Issues
 - Boundry artifacts need to be corrected.
 This may be due to different tv loss or some other factor.
 - keras-rtst trains well using a small number of samples.
 However this model requires at least 40k iterations to acheive a good result.
+- Very string application of style.
+Content is almost completely destroyed.